 The Nearby Town of Rajahmundry

 Rajahmundry is a town of about 210,000 people.
 It is a center for computer technology in the state of Andhra Pradesh, about 400 miles north of Chennai.
 We have a small nearby airport.
-Angel Home is adjacent to a rice field (also known as a paddy field).
+Angel Home is adjacent to a rice field.
 From our roof, we can see the water buffaloes working in the rice fields.
 We have an abundance of water as we are not far from the Bay of Bengal.
 Angel Home has a compound wall around it for security purposes.
 Many of our graduates attend post-secondary and university programs in the vicinity.

 Boys at Angel Home: Gautam